 KIMBERLY LEW is a playwright with two published one-act plays for high schools, as well as full-length Searching for Candi (co-written with Gabriella Miyares), which debuted at Mt.
 Holyoke college.
-Her play, Other People's Children, was featured as a part of The Beautiful Soup Theater Collective's new works reading series and was a semi-finalist for the 2012 O'Neill Playwrights Conference and Ashland New Play Festival.
-Her latest play, The Memory Queen, received a reading at The New Ohio in January 2013.
-She also created/manages the Emerging Musical Theatre blog, and has had her writing featured on The Toast, The Billfold, and Publishing Trends. www.kimberlylew.com
+Her latest play, Other People's Children, was recently featured as a part of The Beautiful Soup Theater Collective's new works reading series and was a semi-finalist for the 2012 O'Neill Playwrights Conference.
+She also created/manages the Emerging Musical Theatre blog. www.kimberlylew.com

 EMAIL HER | FACEBOOK | TWITTER | OTHER POSTS BY THIS AUTHOR